-The best water for the world at Kijkduin beach
+The best water in the world on Kijkduin beach.

-Machiel van Dooren, co-founder of Made Blue Foundation, went on the beach of Kijkduin in conversation with Brigitte van Benschop (Beachclub Titus), Sandro Mona (Beach tent 14) and Bas van den Brink (Beachclub Birds ) about the switch from bottled water to locally bottled Made Blue Water and about the impact, sustainability, doubts and experiences with the best water for the world.
+Machiel van Dooren, co-founder of Made Blue Foundation, went on the beach of Kijkduin in conversation with Brigitte van Benschop (Beachclub Titus), Sandro Mona (Standtent 14) and Bas van den Brink (Beachclub Birds) about the switch from bottled water to locally bottled Made Blue Water and about the impact, sustainability, doubts and experiences with the best water for the world..

 Clean drinking water

-Access to clean drinking water is self-evident for us.
-For 771 million people on Earth – about the same as the entire European population – however, this is not the case.
-They have a day job fetching water.
-Water that is often still polluted, with many diseases as a result.
+Access to clean drinking water is self-evident to us.
+However, this is not the case for 771 million people on earth – about the same as the entire European population.
+Fetching water is a full time job for them.
+Water that is often polluted, resulting in many diseases.

 Made Blue Foundation wants to do something about that with the best water for the world.
 Made Blue supports entrepreneurs in the catering industry with serving bottled still and sparkling water on site and asks for a donation for every bottle on the table that guarantees 1,000 times as much clean drinking water in developing countries.
 This is becoming increasingly successful thanks to more than 350 ambassadors involved, such as at three special locations in Kijkduin.